Healthy Homes Assessment Petone

 Petone Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement in all Petone and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required for all Petone and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate the conformance to each Healthy Homes Standard that apply or will apply during the tenancy of your rental home.
+• Property managers and landlords must keep records that prove the compliance with any Healthy Homes Standard that apply or will be applicable throughout the tenancy period of an apartment rental.

-• Property managers and private landlords must make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.
+• Private landlords and property managers have to ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a renewal, new or a change in tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.

-• All households that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 From July 1st 2024